Actindo-AG/Documentation/POS/Operation/04_CompletePurchase.md

 4. Enter the cash payment amount in the *Amount* field or select an amount by clicking the number buttons in the lower area.

 5. Click the [Pay] button in the bottom right corner.
     The *Payment pending* view is displayed while the payment is being processed.

     ![Payment pending](../../Assets/Screenshots/POS/Sales/Cashpoint/BillList/PaymentPending.png "[Payment pending]")

-    The *Payment successful* view is displayed when the payment is completed.
+    After that, a confirmation window is displayed.
+Click the [Done] button to confirm the payment.

     ![Payment Successful](../../Assets/Screenshots/POS/Sales/Cashpoint/BillList/PaymentSuccessful.png "[Payment Successful]")

-6. Click the [Done] button.
     The purchase is completed.
 The bill list is displayed again.